-Now that we’ve been home for weeks on end, we’re all slowly adjusting our lives to this new normal of spending our time mostly in the house.
-And though some things are harder to recreate at home — like enjoying a happy-hour drink with friends or going to the office to catch up with co-workers — if you’ve been missing your workout fix, there are lots of pretty great online classes you can do without leaving the house or entering a crowded, sweaty studio.
+Now that we’ve been social-distancing for close to a year, we’ve adjusted — more or less — to spending most of our time at home.
+And though some things are harder to re-create, like enjoying a happy-hour drink with friends or going to the office to catch up with co-workers, it’s fairly easy to get your workout in without leaving the house or entering a crowded, sweaty studio.

-Over the last six weeks (and even before), our writers and editors have been testing all sorts of online workouts, from yoga to boxing, even dance cardio.
-We chose our favorites based on how the classes compare to being there in person (if we’ve tried it), the likability of instructors, accessibility for exercisers of all skill levels, price, and effectiveness of the workout.
-Below, 16 workouts we sweat through (and loved) for Pilates, barre, strength training, and more, without leaving the house, organized in alphabetical order.
+To help you figure out which online workout classes and programs are actually worth the money, we asked our writers and editors to share their go-to online workouts, which include yoga and boxing, even dance cardio.
+We each judged them based on how the classes compare to being there in person (if we’ve tried it), the likability of instructors, accessibility for exercisers of all skill levels, price, and effectiveness of the workout.
+Below, 18 workouts we sweat through (and loved) for Pilates, barre, strength training, and more, without leaving the house, organized in alphabetical order.

 Price: From $4 per video, or $40 per month after a $16 one-month trial period.